Ever wonder how sponsors measure their effectiveness of their experiential marketing?

 Event ROI is a flexible term that indicates the net value an event marketer gets from an event for the net cost that goes into producing it.
 Note that the term “event value” is much broader than the term “event revenue.”

 First, you have to spell out your event goals, which may be varied, depending on the type of event, target audience, and stakeholders involved.
+We always focus on starting with the end in mind.

 Set goals that are specific, measurable, actionable and relevant, and you’re well on your way to developing your metrics.